What Does the Bible Say About Manipulative Parents?

 While it’s easy to get lost in interpretations and individual experiences, one thing remains clear: the Bible encourages love, understanding, and guidance in relationships, especially between parents and children.
 Manipulation, in any form, is contrary to the teachings and essence of God’s word.
 By turning to Jesus’s examples and the teachings throughout the New Testament, parents can find a path that emphasizes compassion over control.

-See also What Does the Bible Say About Profanity?
+See also What Does the Bible Say About Narcissistic Parents?

 Remember, true love does not seek to manipulate but to understand and uplift.
 Let’s strive for a world where relationships reflect the purity and kindness that God intended for us all.